cs-gang/bulma-web-template/README.md

 # bulma-web-template
-template for web apps where bulma and plain html js is used
+template for web apps that uses bulma and plain html js with a python backend